Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 # Microsoft.Extensions.Configuration.AzureAppConfiguration
 [Source code][source_code] | [Package (NuGet)][package]

+## 8.0.0-preview.3 - July 18th, 2024
+### Breaking Changes
+* Removed .NET 7 as a target framework as .NET 7 is out of support. [#567](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/567)
+* The APIs `AzureAppConfigurationRefreshOptions.SetCacheExpiration` and `FeatureFlagOptions.CacheExpirationInterval` have been deprecated and will be removed in a future release.
+They are replaced with `AzureAppConfigurationRefreshOptions.SetRefreshInterval` and `FeatureFlagOptions.SetRefreshInterval`, respectively.
+This change does not affect functionality but aims to eliminate confusion regarding cache expiration implied by the previous API names. [#350](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/350)

+### Enhancements
+* A load balancing mode has been introduced, enabling your application to distribute requests to App Configuration across all available replicas.
+This enhancement improves the scalability of applications that typically experience high request volumes to App Configuration, ensuring they remain within quota limits.
+Load balancing mode is off by default and can be activated by setting the new `AzureAppConfigurationOptions.LoadBalancingEnabled` property to `true`. [#535](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/535)
+* Variant feature flags are now output using the [Microsoft feature flag schema v2.0.0](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json), while the output of configuration for classic feature flags remains unchanged. [#543](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/543)

 ## 7.3.0 - July 16th, 2024
 ### Enhancements
 * Upgraded the package reference for `Azure.Security.KeyVault.Secrets` to `4.6.0`. [#572](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/572)